rlee32/lkhq/readme.txt

 2. Preserve sequential-move k-optimality.
 LK / LKH gives up sequential-move k-optimality.
     Note that sequential-move k-optimality is equivalent to full k-optimality for k in [2, 3].
+    For k > 3, non-sequential moves are possible, but are not checked in this solver.
-    Finding higher-opt moves with this implementation is probably slower than in LKH (disregarding LKH's initial O(n^2) MST creation), but there might be moves that are found by this implementation that would be undetected in LKH.
+    Finding higher-opt moves with this implementation is probably 'slower' than in LKH (disregarding LKH's initial O(n^2) MST creation), but there might be moves that are found by this implementation that would be undetected in LKH.
 Proof:
         Using 3-opt hill-climber on first world record (by LKH) of lrb744710 quickly returns improvements.
         Although it is an old world record, it proves that LKH (and LK) gives up k-optimality by arbitrarily fixing search neighborhoods.